fabrizioromanelli/Pellet-Stove-Control/README.md

 ## MQTT topics
 - `mqtt_topic`, this is the main topic.
-- `connection_topic`, this topic contains connection details.
+- `connection_state`, this topic contains connection details.
-- `state_topic`, this topic contains the detailed status of the stove.
+- `state`, this topic contains the detailed status of the stove.
-- `onoff_topic`, this topic contains information about the stove power on/off.
+- `power_state`, this topic contains information about the stove power on/off.
-- `ambtemp_topic`, this topic contains the ambient temperature.
+- `ta_state`, this topic contains the ambient temperature.
-- `tempset_topic` this topic is used to read the target temperature.
+- `ts_state` this topic is used to read the target temperature.
-- `fumetemp_topic`, this topic is used to read the fumes temperature.
+- `tf_state`, this topic is used to read the fumes temperature.
-- `flame_topic`, this topic is used to read the flame power (%).
+- `p_state`, this topic is used to read the flame power (%).
-- `fan_topic`, this topic is used to read the fan speed (1-5).
+- `f_state`, this topic is used to read the fan speed (1-5).
 - `cmd`, is the topic used to control the stove.

 ### Command currently supported by the Pellet Stove Control